 Winnebago Sunstar 31B

-The model can easily sleep seven people due to the bunk beds, a sofa bed, and the main queen bed.
+This Under 35 foot Class A motorhome can easily sleep seven people due to the bunk beds, sofa bed, and the main queen bed.
 The small kitchen limits hallway space but doesn't take away from the overall spaciousness too much.
-However, to access the bathroom, you need to walk next to the main bed or near the bunk beds.
-This action is often disruptive during the night.
+The bathroom is next to the sleeping areas, but for the main bedroom, it's a bit of a stretch, which could be annoying at night.

-There are a sizable wardrobe and storage area opposite the queen-sized bed, an excellent spot for a potential television.
+There are a sizable wardrobe and storage area opposite the queen-sized bed, which is also an ideal spot to mount a tv.
 The small pantry, refrigerator, and additional storage area are opposite the kitchen, allowing for easy meal preparation.

 The strategically placed USB ports make it easy to keep your mobile devices and other electronics charged.
 You can find these outlets near sleeping areas and the driving and passenger area.
 Additionally, there's the outdoor television that makes it easy to watch the big game while you're out on vacation.